Looking for a Wrongful Death Attorney in Atlanta? The Mabra Firm is Here to Help.

 Surgery is the second most common reason for medical malpractice, following issues with a diagnosis.
 Another accident that can result in a wrongful death is in the workplace.

 When you are employed by a business or individual, they are, to some degree, responsible for your safety.
 If a workplace accident results in death, it is worth examining the situation to determine if the death was wrongful.

 Examples can include employers failing to provide proper protective gear, asking employees to perform knowingly dangerous tasks, failing to account for an employee’s disabilities when assigning work, and so forth.
-Below, we will examine how a wrongful death attorney can help you.
+Below, we will examine how a personal injury attorney can help you achieve financial justice.

 Why Should You Work With an Attorney on a Wrongful Death Claim?

-Now that you have a general sense of what constitutes wrongful death, it’s time to look more closely at how these claims work.
-Why is it crucial that you work with an attorney when filing a wrongful death claim?
+Now that you have a general sense of wrongful death accidents, it’s time to look more closely at how these legal claims work.
+Why is it crucial that you work with Atlanta personal injury lawyers when filing a wrongful death claim?

 Proving Your Case in a Wrongful Death Claim Is Complicated

-In order to establish wrongful death, you have to prove three things:
+In order to establish wrongful death, you have to prove three things beyond reasonable doubt:

 - That the accused owed the deceased a reasonable level of care and what that level of care was

-- That the accused, due to their own negligent behaviors or actions, failed to provide that reasonable level of care
+- That the accused, due to their own negligent actions or behavior, failed to provide that reasonable level of care

 - That the failure to provide that reasonable level of care directly caused the death or conditions that led to the death of the deceased